 There is no evidence SeroVital raises blood pressure – either systolic or diastolic pressure.
 This makes sense given that it contains arginine and lysine.
 Arginine is a well-known vasodilator due to its ability to raise nitric oxide levels.
 Some research also shows lysine can reduce blood pressure too.

 Growth hormone (and IGF-1) causes cells to grow.
 Is it possible HGH might increase the growth of cancer cells too?
 Maybe.
 Some research has linked HGH therapy to colon cancer and breast cancer.
 While more research is needed, it's important to remember taking human growth hormone (the drug) is not the same thing as taking amino acids which raise growth hormone levels.

 To be clear, there is no evidence SeroVital causes cancer.
 In light of the lack of research on this, people with cancer are encouraged to speak with their doctor for the best health advice on this topic.

 None of the SeroVital research studies that could be located mentioned people gaining weight from the supplement.
 For now, it's probably safe to assume the supplement does not cause people to gain weight.
 None of the ingredients in the supplement would be expected to increase BMI or body fat.
 On the flip side, the studies also did not report increases in muscle mass either.

-While one SeroVital study did report people experienced “improvements in body weight,” some online testimonials have said it didn't work.
+While one SeroVital study did report that people experienced “improvements in body weight,” some online testimonials have stated it didn't work.
 More research is needed to conclusively determine if the supplement is an effective weight loss aid or not.